world-class/REPL/faq/README.md

 - You can find **soft** deadlines in the **Grades** section of each module on Coursera.
 Those are _advised_ deadlines and give you a good idea of what progress you should have been making and how you should roughly be pacing yourself.
 - You have until the submission deadline for the mid-term of each module to submit summative quizzes: this is the **hard** deadline in case you miss the **soft** ones.
 You will still be able to submit summative quizzes after the mid-term, but they won't count towards your final grade.
 Please take into consideration the timezone information on the submission page for the mid-term as any work — or summative quizzes due before the mid-term — will be awarded zero marks if you submit after the **hard** deadline, even if it's on the same day.

+### Can we get a transcript of our studies

+- Yes.
+Partial transcripts for the courses you've taken can be requested: please follow the instructions [on this page](https://london.ac.uk/ways-study/study-campus-london/student-services-and-support/requesting-a-transcript).

 ---